 main() function that creates a root command, to which all the application commands will be added as subcommands.
 The root command additionally handles:

-- setting configurations by reading in configuration files (e.g. the sdk config file).
+- setting configurations by reading in configuration files (e.g. the Cosmos SDK config file).

 - adding any flags to it, such as